SterTheStar/DRPBR/README.md

 >
 >2. **ISO Downloads:** Facilitates secure and reliable download of ISO images directly from the selected repository.
 >
->3. **Bootable Disk Creation:** Provides functionality to create bootable disks from downloaded ISOs, making it simple to prepare bootable media.
->
->4. **Intuitive Interface:** Features an intuitive and user-friendly graphical interface designed to provide a smooth and accessible user experience.
+>3. **Intuitive Interface:** Features an intuitive and user-friendly graphical interface designed to provide a smooth and accessible user experience.

 ### **Objective:**